CM2S/piglot/docs/source/examples/sample_curve_fitting_stochastic/description.md

 Currently, only Bayesian optimisation with BoTorch supports the full version of the stochastic objective.
 However, for a simpler version that is compatible with all optimisers, check the [final section](#ignoring-variance) of this document.

+## Background

 To simulate stochasticity, we use two analytical expressions for describing the curve:
 $
 \begin{aligned}
 &f_1(x) = a x^2 \\
 &f_2(x) = 2a x^2
 \end{aligned}
 $
 We can compute the scalar loss function with respect to the parameter optimise for each curve individually: $\mathcal{L}_1(a)$ and $\mathcal{L}_2(a)$.
 With these, we want to optimise a stochastic function $\mathcal{L}(a)$ which, for every parameter $a$, is assumed to follow a normal distribution with known mean $\mu(a)$ and variance $\sigma^2(a)$, that is, $\mathcal{L}(a) \sim \mathcal{N}\left(\mu(a), \sigma^2(a)\right)$.
 These quantities are constructed using the mean of the two functions $\mathcal{L}_1(a)$ and $\mathcal{L}_2(a)$ and its respective standard error: